Skip to main content

 A needs-based model would have a doctor prescribe therapy levels, with the system funding the prescription based on medical urgency.
 Instead, Ontario uses a date-based lottery where families wait years regardless of their child's developmental needs.
 WHO and major health organizations universally recommend needs-based access.

-Evidence-based reforms to reduce wait times, align funding with actual need, and make Ontario’s autism system transparent again.
+Evidence-based proposals to reduce 5-year wait times, align funding with need, and protect families' legal rights under the Charter.

 FOI & Government Data